There are 4 Stages in the Horizontal Directional Drilling Process

-Once the pilot hole is complete, the hole must be enlarged to a suitable diameter for the product pipeline.
-This is accomplished by “prereaming” the horizontal boring hole to successively larger diameters.
+Once the pilot hole has been completed, the borehole must be enlarged to a suitable diameter for the product pipeline.
+This is accomplished in the second stage of the Horizontal Directional Drilling Process by “prereaming” the horizontal boring to successively larger diameters.
 Generally, the reamer is attached to the drill string on the opposite end of the borehole from the drill and pulled back into the pilot hole.
-Slurry is pumped into the directionally drilled bore hole to maintain the integrity of the hole and to flush out cuttings.
+Slurry is pumped into the directionally drilled borehole to maintain the integrity of the hole and to flush out cuttings.

 Once the directionally drilled hole is enlarged, the conduit can be pulled through it.
 The pipeline is prefabricated at the end of the bore opposite the drill rig.
 A reamer is attached to the drill string, and then connected to the product by a pulling head and swivel.
 The swivel allows for the reamer to turn without the product turning.
 The directional drilling rig then begins the pullback operation, rotating and pulling on the drill string as well as circulating drilling fluids.
 The pullback continues until the reamer exits the bore path by the directional drill rig and the pipeline is in place.

-If the horizontal bored conduit is to carry power lines, fiber optic cable, or some other product, an aircraft cable is inserted into the pipe prior to pulling into position.
+If the horizontally bored conduit is to carry power lines, fiber optic cable, or some other product, an aircraft cable is inserted into the pipe prior to pulling into position.
 After the pipe installation, the directional drill rig is used to pull the product into position within the pipe.
-The final step includes pressure testing to ensure the integrity of the pipe.
+This final step in the Horizontal Directional Drilling Process includes pressure testing to ensure the integrity of the pipe.